 How Do Foreclosure Auctions Work?

-Utah operates primarily as a nonjudicial foreclosure state, which means the process of foreclosure is primarily administered by an attorney for the bank or lender instead of through the court and a judge.
-Assuming you have not made prior arrangements explaining any extenuating circumstances, a home foreclosure auction occurs after the initial 90 day notice period and a 21 day sale notice period typically after missing at least 3 monthly payments on your mortgage.
-The whole process process takes about 4 months in Utah once you become 3 or more house payments behind.
-All of these notices including the foreclosure sale date are posted on the property and in a newspaper that anyone can get.
+Utah operates primarily as a nonjudicial foreclosure state, which means the process of a foreclosure auction is primarily administered by an attorney for the bank or lender instead of through the court and a judge.
+The entire process from when the first payment is late to a sale is about 7 months.
+A home foreclosure auction occurs after the initial 90 day notice period and a 21 day sale notice period which typically happens after missing at least 3 monthly mortgage payments.
+The whole process takes about 4 months in Utah once you become 3 or more payments behind.
+All of these notices including the foreclosure sale date are posted on the property itself, in a newspaper and by mail.
 Notices are also typically posted at the county government building in the county the property is located in.

 Generally speaking, the sale notice will consist of the property address, parcel number, the mortgage holder and the attorney administering the foreclosure.
 The starting price is typically not listed on the sale notice.
 The starting price will vary, but it typically begins with the full balance of your unpaid mortgage, all the legal fees for the foreclosure process and other fees the mortgage holder will impose on you such as administrative costs.